Where Does the State Get Its Money?

 A sound tax system should treat people in similar circumstances similarly, and people in different circumstances differently.
 That might sound obvious, but often state tax systems don’t live up to these principles.
 Wisconsin does a better job than many states, but there’s still room for improvement.

 Overall, taxes in Wisconsin are regressive.
-This means that low and middle income people pay a higher percentage of their income in state and local taxes than higher income people do, as shown in Chart 5.
-For example, families in Wisconsin making less than $20,000 a year pay 9.2% of their income in combined sales and excise, income, and property taxes, while families making $388,000 or more pay only 6.7% of their income in those taxes, as shown in the chart below.
+This means that low and middle income people pay a higher percentage of their income in state and local taxes than higher income people do, as shown in the chart below.
+For example, families in Wisconsin making less than $21,000 a year pay 9.6% of their income in combined sales and excise, income, and property taxes, while families in the top 1%, making $362,000 or more, pay only 6.9% of their income in those taxes, as shown in the chart below.

 Different taxes have different characteristics.
-Sales and excise taxes are fairly regressive, as shown in Chart 6.
+Sales and excise taxes are fairly regressive, as shown in the chart below.
 Income taxes tend to be progressive, since higher income people typically pay higher shares of their income.
 The property tax, which is predominantly a local tax, is mildly regressive.
 Combining several taxation methods results in a somewhat fairer system, lower rates overall, and a stable revenue source.

 A good tax system should be understandable, stable, economically neutral, not interfere with Wisconsin’s ability to compete in national and global markets, and provide adequate revenue.